Effy Vayena: Career

 After her doctoral work, Vayena joined the World Health Organization (WHO) where she worked from 2000 until 2007.
 While there she led some of the organisation's work on the ethics of reproductive technologies.
 She returned to academia, joining the University of Zurich where she received her Habilitation in Bioethics and Health Policy.
 In 2015 she received a Swiss National Science Foundation Professorship Award and became assistant professor of health policy at the University of Zurich.
 IN 2017 she moved to ETH Zurich where she was later appointed professor of bioethics at Swiss Federal Institute of Technology, holding the first Chair of Bioethics of that Institution.
 She is a Visiting Lecturer at the Center for Bioethics at Harvard Medical School and a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University, where she was previously a Fellow.
+In 2024 she gave the inaugural Gay Lecture "Bioethics in the Age of Artificial Intelligence: Navigating Opportunities, Challenges and Responsibilities" at the Harvard Medical School Centre for Bioethics.

 Bioethics

 Vayena is a specialist in the area of digital health ethics, health data governance, personalised medicine ethics, research ethics, ethics of genomics, health data governance and digital bioethics.
 She had focused on the normative aspects of independent oversight as well as the procedural principles that should guide independent oversight for digital health technologies.
-She chaired the WHO expert group that issued the “Ethical Considerations to guide the use of digital proximity tracking technologies for COVID-19 contact tracing” and in this role she considered the role of contact tracing during the COVID-19 pandemic.
+She chaired the WHO expert group that issued the "Ethical Considerations to guide the use of digital proximity tracking technologies for COVID-19 contact tracing" and in this role she considered the role of contact tracing during the COVID-19 pandemic.